- Similar power levels to iPhone 6S, meaning speedy app opening

 It's another example of the small sacrifices you'll have to make if you go for the iPhone SE over the larger model - nothing major and it won't bug you too much, but not as good as it could be.
 It's worth noting the speed of opening is pretty fast still, and you'd only notice if you came from one of the newer iPhones.

 And this Touch ID is still good enough to enable Apple Pay, so you'll be easily able to use the small phone to pay for goods wherever contactless is enabled.
 And the smaller size seems to make it easier to find the trigger point for the NFC chip, as it was a complete cinch to pay for a few beers with this thing.
 Worryingly.

 Of course, the presence of Touch ID at all could be a point for or against the iPhone SE depending on your perspective, given that newer iPhones like the iPhone XS have Face ID instead.

 It's hard to talk about the interface on an iPhone because, well, I'd be hugely surprised if you don't know it already.
 Most people reading this article will already be iPhone users, and those that aren't will probably know how one works, such is its iconic status in the smartphone world.

-The simplicity of the system seems to fit better in one hand - when you start employing a second palm to navigate around a phone, I think you've got more license to get a bit more complex in your tapping patterns.
+It's a strong update to a great interface and the simplicity of the system seems to fit better in one hand - when you start employing a second palm to navigate around a phone, I think you've got more license to get a bit more complex in your tapping patterns.